 Passages is a documentary about the value of creating communities in cities like London.
 Through the thoughts of Turkish and Greek Cypriots working together in a North London green grocers, the film explores how roots are laid down in a new place and how a unique sense of cultural identity is formed.

-PRAKASH NATHAN – EMPTY SPACES
+PRAKASH NATHAN – SPACES

 Prakash Nathan is a filmmaker based in London.
 Having spent the previous 5 years making commercials, he’s now turned his attention solely to film in an attempt to, in his own words, claw back the last remaining embers of his soul.
 His previous shorts have garnered very modest successes with a vimeo staff pick and several festival category wins to his name.
 He has absolutely no relevant education in filmmaking.

-Blinds is a tale of loneliness in the big city and the assumptions we make of those around us, often for our own self-satisfaction, that can so quickly be proven wrong once we dig a little deeper.
+Spaces is a tale of loneliness in the big city and the assumptions we make of those around us, often for our own self-satisfaction, that can so quickly be proven wrong once we dig a little deeper.